 ‘D’ Force S & T Battalions

-Apart from the group that left Singapore with Major Charles Green on ‘A’ Force Burma ‘D’ Force S and T Battalion contained the largest number of men from 2/4th who worked on Thailand end of the Railway.
+Apart from the group that left Singapore with Major Charles Green on ‘A’ Force Burma ‘D’ Force S with T Battalion contained the largest number of men from 2/4th who worked on Thailand end of the Railway.

 On 14 March 1943 S Battalion having travelled by train from Singapore crowded into small wagons, little food or water and taking turns to lie down, sit at the opened door during the heat of the day, arrived at Non Pladuk on 18 March 1943 staying overnight at the transit camp at nearby Konma.